 Who Are We

-Walk With Angels is a Walk With Wings Project, The aim of this project is to offer families of stillborn babies and families associated with child loss the opportunity to capture their babies hand and feet impressions in an everlasting lifelong keepsake at zero cost to families.
+Walk With Angels is a Walk With Wings Project.
+The aim of this project is to offer families of stillborn babies and families associated with child loss the opportunity to capture their babies hand and feet impressions in an everlasting lifelong keepsake.

 Walk With Wings is a South Australian Not-for-profit Charity established in 2013 dedicated to supporting Premature Babies and and supporting families that have had to say goodbye to their child prematurely.

-The team at Walk With Wings have a personal understanding of having a child/ren born prematurely and the emotional roller coaster the journey having a premature baby takes parents and children on and also th.
+The team at Walk With Wings have a personal understanding of having a child/ren born prematurely and the emotional roller coaster the journey having a premature baby takes parents and children.

 Through the highs and lows of the Neonatal Intensive Care Unit right through to when parents leave the hospital with or without their precious child, Walk With Wings are here for you, to offer support and assistance through your next steps what ever they may be.